 - Fabric Performance: Durable, Ultra-Tactile, Lightweight

-- Design Features: Anti-Slip Rubber on Back of Hand, Open Palm Construction
+- Design Features: Anti-Slip Material on Back of Hand, Open Palm Construction

-- Functional Details: Close Fitting for Optimal Dexterity, Hook/Loop Cuff Closure
+- Functional Details: Close Fitting for Optimal Dexterity, Hook/Loop Wrist Closure

 - Best crack gloves on the market!
 (Review by AlpineRodeo)